ESGF/esgf-docker/docs/_docs/developer/architecture.md

 ## Configuration

-A big effort has been made to make each container capable of configuring itself using environment variables.
+A big effort has been made to make each container capable of being configured using environment variables and minimal mounts (e.g. secrets and certificates).
 Each container image includes a copy of all the configuration files it requires to start.
 Some of these configuration files are "static", i.e. they do not depend on environment variables, and others are "templates", where values from environment variables are substituted in at runtime.
 If an environment variable is required but not given, the container will fail to start.

+Templating of configuration files is done using [gomplate](https://gomplate.hairyhenderson.ca/), a lightweight tool that enables the use of the [Go template language](https://golang.org/pkg/text/template/) with some useful extensions.
+This tool was chosen because it is lightweight, yet enables a more expressive template language than something like `envsubst`, including loops and conditionals.

+Individual files or templates in a configuration directory can be replaced by mounting a directory of override files.
+For example, to specify other members in a federation by overriding files in `/esg/config`, a directory containing override files would be mounted at `/esg/config/.overrides`.
+The containers know to merge these files with the existing defaults.

-Individual configuration files or templates can be replaced by mounting in an alternative, for example to specify other members in a federation.
-However, the containers are all capable of configuring themselves in a "standalone" configuration, i.e. without any other federation members, without mounting anything.
+However, the containers are all capable of configuring themselves in a "standalone" configuration, i.e. without any other federation members, using only environment variables.

 ## Build and "mixin" images